Before you put a ring on it, let’s make sure it fits! Keep reading for your all-in-one guide to ring sizes, including:

 “If your partner knows you’re going to be proposing to them at some point, I would just order a ring sizer online.
 Once it arrives, sit down with a bottle of wine, present them with the ring sizer, and be like ‘just in case, for the future…’.
 It can be a flirtatious, fun, and exciting moment.
 Then have her try it on when’s she brushing her teeth the next morning, or right after a shower so you can check her size multiple times as her fingers fluctuate.
 Have fun with it and make it a little game!
 She’ll love it, I promise.”

-How to figure out her ring size in secret
+How to MEASURE ring size in secret

 Pick up a flexible tape measure, and measure the inside circumference of the ring in mm.
 Then you can convert that measurement to her ring size online (or let your jeweler know the mm measurement and they can do the work for you!)

-Ask the ladies in her life
+Ask a friend in her life

 Many ladies have been Pinterest-ing their engagement ring forever and they 100% know their ring size.
 And, many women have of course shared this tidbit with all the ladies in their life (I mean, in case their man happens to ask).
 So, check with her mom, best friends, sister, and if they’re not sure, have them covertly ask in casual conversation or while shopping.
 Tip: don’t give this job to the worst actor or major gossiper in the group!